 - unhealthy brand – your brand is damaging your business and you need to act swiftly to improve the situation.

-To measure brand health you’ll need an Internet monitoring tool, like Brand24, Buffer’s top social media monitoring tool.
+To measure brand health you’ll need an Internet monitoring tool, for example, Brand24, Buffer’s top social media monitoring tool.

 When you enter your keywords into a project creation wizard, the tool will start gathering and analysing all the publicly available mentions on the Internet.